gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%203%20-%20Integrate%20LUIS/images/bot-emulator-intial-state.png)

 Let's send another message.
-This time only send the locatoin in the request:
+This time only send the location in the request:

 ``
 Make me a reservation in Cleveland